Dunn County Soil and Water Health Partnership – Promoting Soil Health and Water Quality through Education

 - Providing an opportunity for soil and water conservation education, on-farm research and field demonstrations.

-The standing committee approved our proposal in December and members have been working diligently on how we can best achieve our goals.
+The standing committee approved our proposal in December 2014 and members have been working diligently on how we can best achieve our goals.
 CVTC is the lessor of this farmland and will be responsible for the management of the crops, including a farmland rental payment to Dunn County.
-The steering committee members of the Partnership will continue to meet and guide the management of the property during the terms of the 5 year lease agreement.
+The steering committee members of the Partnership continue to meet and guide the management of the property during the terms of the 5 year lease agreement (2015-2019).
 This farmland is located within the Red Cedar River Watershed, which runs through a large portion of northwest Wisconsin, so the Partnership has named this project the Red Cedar Demonstration Farm.

 - During 2015, field demonstrations were established and on-farm research projects were conducted